 As we got to the entrance there was quite a queue already forming, so we waited our turn all the while propping the tired child up in a manner reminiscent of getting your drunk mate through the doors at a nightclub.
 Once inside we were impressed by the ease of passage to the exhibition itself via a variety of signage on the walls and raptor footprints on the floors.
 The signage was big, bright and informative which is just what every parent needs.
 And it did a great job of encouraging the children to read it whilst also making you feel like an expert after reading a few lines (in the same manner as when you watch any Olympic event and become a master of the rules after a couple of viewings).

-This way to the past.
+Dinosaurs of China – This way to the past.

 The immediate layout in the first hall was wonderfully simple and built around the feet of the Gigantoraptor that dominated the entire exhibition space.
 Everywhere you looked there were things to read, interactive displays for the kids to take part in, height charts that every parent measured their children against.
 The hall was filled with the hubbub of excited children and parents who may have been overly worried about their kids accidentally removing a load-bearing bone from a dinosaur skeleton.
 Meanwhile, in the Murray family our daughter was capering off with mum in tow whilst I had to shepherd the rapidly sleepy boy around an exhibition he’d already seen.

 The link between birds and dinosaurs was elegantly put together throughout, and it’s amazing to think that in some way we still have dinosaurs on this earth.
-As we wound our way upstairs we saw a selection of fossils that provided evidence of bird-like behaviour in dinosaurs.
+As we wound our way upstairs at the Dinosaurs of China exhibition we saw a selection of fossils that provided evidence of bird-like behaviour in dinosaurs.
 Equally impressive was the detour through the Wollaton Hall bird display, complete with mounted Bison head and other animals gazing rather furtively from their places on the walls above us.
 A consistent theme amongst all of this was the continual use of signage to highlight pivotal facts, as there was so much to see this really helped to pull the overall themes of the exhibition together.
 And in every room, we entered there was another fantastic example of the work the Chinese team had done to preserve these artefacts.

 The journey of the exhibition culminated in coming face to face with the Gigantoraptor as we wound our way up the stairs and onto a balcony we realised just how big this fella was.
 It was a great use of the space, and really brought to life the vision Dr Wang Qi had all those years ago.